- 526 E. 14th Street

 The co-op program, facilitated by the Career Services Office, is open to students within the School of Business Administration, the School of Engineering, and juniors in the Department of Computer Science.
 Through this flexible, supportive program, eligible students can gain up to one full year of compensated work experience throughout their studies and still graduate within four years.

 With a track record of more than 30 years, the co-op program has developed a wide network of employer relationships across the Philadelphia region.
-The Career Services team stands ready to guide students through every step of the registration and position/opportunity-seeking process, from professional development workshops and resume and cover letter preparation to practice interviews.
+The Career Services team stands ready to guide students through every step of the position/opportunity-seeking process, from professional development workshops and resume and cover letter preparation to practice interviews.
 Our philosophy is one of partnership—we empower students to take an active role in targeting, seeking, and securing the best-fit co-op placements.

 Who is co-op for?

 How do I participate in co-op?

 To learn more about the program, check out this informative handbook and checklist that includes key requirements for participating and sample schedules.